Manbendra2014/C2/README.md

 ## Future Versions

 As development continues, new features and improvements will be added in future versions.
-Features to be implemented:
+Features to be implemented :
-- DNS based covert communication (such as DoH or DNS tunneling)
+- DNS based covert communication (such as DoH or DNS tunneling).
-- Client and Server side KDF, with secure transmission of master key
+- Client and Server side KDF, with secure transmission of master key.
-- Dynamic limiting of network bandwidth for transfer of exfiltrated data
+- Dynamic limiting of network bandwidth for transfer of exfiltrated data.
-- Advanced beaconing and persistence of malware
+- Advanced beaconing and persistence of malware.

 Stay tuned for updates!